-This course is a study of various technical communications such as definitions, processes, instructions, descriptions, and technical reports, including oral presentations.
+This course is a study of various technical communications such as definitions, processes, instructions, descriptions, and technical reports.

 Lecture Hours 3 Lab Hours 0 Credit Hours 3 Prerequisites ENG-032, ENG-155, ENG-101, or RWR-032, C or better.